-Some of the oldest projects that have exceeded their design life (the design life is 50 years, and dams were constructed starting in 1948) need rehabilitation work to continue to protect public health and safety by reducing any possibility of dam failure, and to meet changing resource needs.
-In 2006 alone, 623 dams reached the conclusion of their design life.
+Some of the oldest Small Watershed projects that have exceeded their design life (the design life is 50 years, and dams were constructed starting in 1948) need rehabilitation work to continue to protect public health and safety by reducing any possibility of dam failure, and to meet changing resource needs.
+In 2009 alone, 1,344 dams reached the conclusion of their design life.
 That number will continue to grow each year, and by 2015 will total more than 4,300.
 In response to that concern, Congress passed a new rehabilitation program in Section 313 of the Grain Standards and Warehouse Improvement Act of 2000 (P.L.
-106-472) as an amendment to the 1954 law.
-It authorized appropriations of \$5 million in FY2001, increasing each year to \$35 million in FY2005, to make structural improvements to meet safety and performance standards and extend the life of the project.
-It required the federal government to pay 65% of the total rehabilitation costs but no more than 100% of the actual construction cost, and prohibited spending for operations and maintenance.
+106-472) as an amendment to the P.L.
+566 law.
+It appropriated \$5 million in FY2001, increasing each year to \$40.2 million in FY2010, to make structural improvements to meet safety and performance standards and extend the life of the project.
+NRCS may provide 65% of the total rehabilitation costs but no more than 100% of the actual construction cost, and are prohibited from funding operation and maintenance expense.
 Rehabilitation projects also provide an opportunity to modify projects to provide additional benefits, including municipal water supplies.

-Congress has appropriated more than \$128 million since FY2000, and these funds have been allocated among 23 states.
-By September 30, 2006, 135 rehabilitation projects had been funded, and 51 dams in 11 states had been completely rehabilitated.
-In addition, rehabilitation had been authorized for 108 dams in 16 states, and planning continues on the rehabilitation of an additional 31 dams.
-Furthermore, 121 assessments were completed during FY2006 alone.
-NRCS calculated the benefits of the 51 completed projects to total over \$5.0 million in reduced monetary losses, and identified more than 85,000 individuals and more than 3,700 homes and businesses and 257 farms and ranches that benefit in some way from the projects.
+Since FY2000, Congress has appropriated more than \$325 million for rehabilitation projects, including an additional \$50 million in FY2009 through ARRA.
+By September 30, 2009, 200 rehabilitation projects had been funded, and 86 dams in 14 states had been completely rehabilitated.
+In addition, project sponsors requested a total of \$19.4 million to restore 82 high priority dams in 21 states in FY2009.
+NRCS calculated the benefits of the 86 completed projects to total more than \$8.2 million in reduced monetary losses.
+It identified more than 205,000 individuals and more than 6,000 homes and businesses and 500 farms and ranches that benefit in some way from the projects.